 The word serrano comes from sierra (mountain) as the hams were traditionally salted and cured in the fresh air of the mountains.
-The meat can come from a range of different pigs.
+The meat can come from a range of different pig breeds.
 Much cheaper than ibérico and used every day in tapas and bocadillos (sandwiches).
 Cheaper varieties may be called jamón curado.